Kotlin/kotlinx-atomicfu/README.md

     </build>
 ```

-For Gradle there nothing else to add.
+For Gradle there is nothing else to add.
 Tests are always run using original (non-transformed) classes.